Last edits 8/27/22, additional links & quotes added, minor grammatical edits

 - Capacity for self-care

 - Memories & far-reaching consequences to one’s sense of self when they are lost

-Most of us didn’t know of ECT’s true risks let alone the secondary risks that accompany undiagnosed, untreated brain damage.
+Most of us didn’t know of ECT’s true risks, let alone the secondary risks accompanying undiagnosed, untreated brain damage.

 I’ve met hundreds of disabled ECT recipients and read thousands of personal accounts.
 Not one consented to follow disability-related issues: